gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 When an Association is multihomed there are multiple paths between Endpoints.
 The selection of the specific path to be used at a certain time belongs to SCTP protocol that will decide according to {{RFC9260}}.
-The Protection Engine shall not influence the path selection algorithm, actually the Protection Engine will not even know what path is being used.
+The Protection Operator shall not influence the path selection algorithm, actually the Protection Operator will not even know what path is being used.

 ## Dynamic Address Reconfiguration Considerations  {#sec-asconf}

-When using Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using CRYPTO Chunk the ASCONF chunk is protected, thus it needs to be unprotected first, furthermore it MAY come from an unknown IP Address.
-In order to properly address the ASCONF chunk to the relevant Association for being unprotected, Destination Address, Source and Destination ports and VTag shall be exploited.
-If the combination of those parameters is not unique the implementor MAY choose to send the Crypto Chunk to all Associations that fit with the parameters in order to find the right one.
-The association will attempt de-protection operations on the crypto chunk, and if that is successful the ASCONF chunk can be processed.
+When using Dynamic Address Reconfiguration {{RFC5061}} in an SCTP association using DTLS Chunk the ASCONF chunk is protected, thus it needs to be unprotected first, furthermore it MAY come from an unknown IP Address.
+In order to properly address the ASCONF chunk to the relevant Association for being unprotected, Destination Address, Source, Destination ports and VTag shall be exploited.
+If the combination of those parameters is not unique the implementor MAY choose to send the DTLS Chunk to all Associations that fit with the parameters in order to find the right one.
+The association will attempt de-protection operations on the DTLS chunk, and if that is successful the ASCONF chunk can be processed.

-The recommendation {{RFC5061}} specifies (section 4.1.1 of
-{{RFC5061}}) that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
-For SCTP associations using Crypto Chunks, when the Protection Engine provides strong Authentication such for instance in case of DTLS, results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the Crypto Chunk.
-We recommend to amend {{RFC5061}} for including Crypto Chunks as Authentication mechanism for ASCONF chunks.
+The section 4.1.1 of {{RFC5061}} specifies that ASCONF message are required to be sent authenticated with SCTP-AUTH {{RFC4895}}.
+For SCTP associations using DTLS Chunks this results in the use of redundant mechanism for Authentication with both SCTP-AUTH and the DTLS Chunk.
+We recommend to amend {{RFC5061}} for including DTLS Chunks as Authentication mechanism for ASCONF chunks.

 ## SCTP Restart Considerations  {#sec-restart}

-This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2 The introduction of CRYPTO CHUNK opens for two alternatives depending on if the protection engine preserves its state (crypto context) or not.
+This section deals with the handling of an unexpected INIT chunk during an Association lifetime as described in {{RFC9260}} section 5.2 The introduction of DTLS CHUNK opens for two alternatives depending on if the protection engine preserves its state (DTLS context) or not.

-When the encryption engine can preserve the crypto context, meaning that encrypted data belonging to the current Association can be encrypted and decrypted, the request for SCTP Restart SHOULD use INIT chunk in CRYPTO chunk.
+When the encryption engine can preserve the DTLS context, meaning that encrypted data belonging to the current Association can be encrypted and decrypted, the request for SCTP Restart SHOULD use INIT chunk in DTLS chunk.

-When the crypto context is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.
+When the DTLS context is not preserved, the SCTP Restart can only be accomplished by means of plain text INIT.
 This opens to a man-in-the-middle attack where a malicious attacker may theoretically generate an INIT chunk with proper parameters and hijack the SCTP association.

+The whole section related to SCTP Restart requires further work, though.

-### INIT chunk in CRYPTO chunk
+### INIT chunk in DTLS chunk

+By principle this is not permitted by {{RFC9260}}, thus that part requires agreements and possibly a new approach.

-If the crypto context has been preserved the peer aiming for a SCTP Restart can still send CRYPTO chunks that can be processed by the remote peer.
-In such case the peer willing to restart the Association SHOULD send the INIT chunk in a CRYPTO chunk and encrypt it.
-At reception of the CRYPTO chunk containing INIT, the receiver will follow the procedure described in {{RFC9260}} section 5.2.2 with the exception that all the chunks will be sent in CRYPTO chunks.
+If the DTLS context has been preserved the peer aiming for a SCTP Restart can still send DTLS chunks that can be processed by the remote peer.
+In such case the peer willing to restart the Association SHOULD send the INIT chunk in a DTLS chunk and encrypt it.
+At reception of the DTLS chunk containing INIT, the receiver will follow the procedure described in {{RFC9260}} section 5.2.2 with the exception that all the chunks will be sent in DTLS chunks.

-An endpoint supporting SCTP Association Restart and implementing Crypto Chunk MUST accept receiving SCTP packets with a verification tag with value 0.
+An endpoint supporting SCTP Association Restart and implementing DTLS Chunk MUST accept receiving SCTP packets with a verification tag with value 0.
 The endpoint will attempt to map the packet to an association based on source IP address, destination address and port.
-If the combination of those parameters is not unique the implementor MAY choose to send the Crypto Chunk to all Associations that fit with the parameters in order to find the right one.
+If the combination of those parameters is not unique the implementor MAY choose to send the DTLS Chunk to all Associations that fit with the parameters in order to find the right one.
 Note that type of trial decrypting of the SCTP packets will increase the resource consumption per packet with the number of matching SCTP associations.